LakshayD02/Mobile-App-Landing-Page/README.md

 - **Feature Highlights:** Dedicated sections to describe the app's key features and benefits, often accompanied by icons or visuals. ✨

-- **Contact Form :** A form to allow visitors to get in touch with inquiries or feedback. 📧 *(This example includes placeholder data)*
+- **Contact Form :** A form to allow visitors to get in touch with inquiries or feedback. 📧

 - **Modern Design:** Clean and contemporary design elements to create a professional and engaging look. 👌